-Net revenues for the wholesale marketing and terminalling segment decreased by \$98.4 million, or 19.5%, in the year ended December 31, 2019 compared to the year ended December 31, 2018, primarily driven by the following:
+Net revenues for the wholesale marketing and terminalling segment decreased by \$93.7 million, or 23.1%, in the year ended December 31, 2020 compared to the year ended December 31, 2019, primarily driven by the following:

-- decreases in the average volumes sold and in the average sales prices per gallon of gasoline and diesel in our West Texas marketing operations as a result of declines in crude oil and refined products due to market volatility in the West Texas area. - the average volumes of gasoline and diesel sold in 2019 and 2018 decreased by 14.3 million gallons and 21.8 million gallons, respectively. - the average sales prices per gallon of gasoline and diesel sold in 2019 and 2018 decreased by \$0.14 per gallon and \$0.22 per gallon, respectively.
+- decreases in the volume of diesel sold and in the average sales prices per gallon of gasoline and diesel, partially offset by increase in the volume of gasoline sold in our West Texas marketing operations. - the volume of gasoline sold increased 12.6 million gallons partially offset by a decrease of 8.1 million gallons in diesel sold; and - the average sales prices per gallon of gasoline and diesel sold decreased by \$0.49 per gallon and \$0.71 per gallon, respectively.